 Most residential rain gutters are 5 inches wide, but for larger roofs or those that are more steeply pitched, 6-inch gutters may be necessary to handle the runoff.
 A wider gutter will require a bigger downspout.
 Don’t skimp here: a sudden storm can quickly overwhelm an undersized gutter and cause water damage to your home.

 Similarly, white gutters and downspouts look great on most homes, but yours may look better with a beige or brown color.
-That will affect the cost as well.
+Color choice will affect the cost as well.

 Labor for the project may vary somewhat also … it’s more complicated and time-consuming to install gutters on the third story of a home than on a rancher where they’re 10 feet off the ground.

 The final wild card in the cost is the addition of a gutter guard system to keep leaves and other debris from clogging your system.
 Cleaning gutters is a dirty job at best and a very dangerous one at worst; a quality system that allows water to enter your gutters without all the leaves can be a great investment in your own safety.

 So that’s why the answer is, “It depends.”
 The cost of your gutter system will depend on not only how many linear feet of gutters and downspouts but their size, color and whether or not you’ll add a gutter guard system.